-PLANNING TIP 2 - Your marginal tax rate is the rate you pay on additional dollars of income, if you find that income has pushed you into a marginal tax that is equal to or higher than you will be in next year it may make sense to delay income or accelerate expenses to reduce the amount of income you have that is subject to the higher marginal rate.
-Delaying income even if it will be taxed at the same rate in the future allows you to hold on to the money you would pay in tax longer.
+PLANNING TIP 2 - Your marginal tax rate is the rate you pay on additional dollars of income.
+If you find that income has pushed you into a marginal tax rate that is equal to or higher than you will be in next year it may make sense to delay © RMS Accounting 10/18/2021, All rights reserved Page 2 of 10 income or accelerate expenses to reduce the amount of income you have that is subject to the higher marginal rate.
+Delaying income, even if it will be taxed at the same rate in the future, allows you to hold on to the money you would pay in tax longer.
 Delaying income that is in a higher rate than it would be in the future not only delays payment but can also reduce the amount of taxes.
+But remember tax rates may increase next year for high income taxpayers.